 I. Scope and Purpose

-A. A Critical Repair Grant may be available to repair critical safety or access deficiencies of an owner-occupied manufactured home in a manufactured home park and manufactured homes or mobile homes where the homeowner does not have title to the lot where the home is located.
+- A Critical Repair Grant may be available to repair critical safety or access deficiencies of an owner-occupied manufactured home in a manufactured home park and manufactured homes or mobile homes where the homeowner does not have title to the lot where the home is located.
 Critical repairs are repairs that correct defective conditions which, if left uncorrected, would endanger the health, safety, or welfare of the occupants.

-B. Only manufactured home or mobile home owners that do not have title to the property on which the dwelling is located are eligible.
+- Only manufactured home or mobile home owners that do not have title to the property on which the dwelling is located are eligible.

 II.
 Basic Criteria for the Critical Repair Grant

 To obtain a Critical Repair Grant, a person must submit an application and meet each of the following basic criteria: